galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >- Fortunately, there are a number of local installation alternatives to choose from, depending on how you prefer to work, described in the next section.
 {: .warning}

-#### 1. Install into an existing local non-docker development Galaxy
+#### 1. Recommended: Install into an existing local non-docker development Galaxy

 - Quick and easy if you already have a throw-away Galaxy available.
 - ToolFactory work will be persistent like any other jobs on that Galaxy.